 The Granny Smith apple is named after Maria Smith, an orchardist in Ryde, Sydney.
 Maria discovered the apple growing on her property as a ‘sport’ from some French crab apples.
 As a true mutation, the original seedling gave rise to more, which were originally exhibited as “Smith’s seedlings”, then “Granny Smith’s seedlings”, and finally just “Granny Smith’s”.
-The apples remained a local curiosity until after Maria Smith’s death, the first large-scale cultivation not taking place until 1895.
+The apples remained a local curiosity until after Maria Smith’s death.
 More

 To celebrate the first royal visit to Australia, by Queen Victoria’s second son Prince Alfred, Duke of Edinburgh, a public banquet was held on 28 November.
 Instead of the anticipated crowd of 10,000, some 40-50,000 arrived.
 When the prince was late arriving, crowds broke the barriers and carried off the food and drink.
 The royal banquet ended in what The Argus called “one of the most tremendous and utter failures we have ever known”.

-In 1865, brothers Joseph and Henry Best established vineyards at Great Western in Victoria.
+In 1865, brothers Joseph and Henry Best established vineyards at Great Western in Grampians region of Victoria.
 The Bests hired unemployed miners to create tunnels, or ‘drives’, where wine could be stored under their new winery.
-The Great Western vineyards and cellar were bought by a Ballarat businessman, Hans Irvine, in 1888.
+Best’s Great Western vineyards and cellar were bought by a Ballarat businessman, Hans Irvine, in 1888.
 Irvine employed a French champagne maker to create sparkling wines in the true ‘methode champenoise” and promoted his wines locally and overseas.
 Irvine sold to Seppelt in 1918.
+More

 The Goyder Line is a line of reliable rainfall in South Australia.
 It separates land suitable for crops from general grazing land.
 It originated when the then Surveyor-General of South Australia, George Goyder, evaluated pastoral properties in the north of the State after a period of severe drought.
 More